george-hawkins/micropython-wifi-setup/docs/python-poetry.md

 This page documents the rather involved steps needed to manage this project and publish it to [PyPI](https://pypi.org/) using [Python Poetry](https://python-poetry.org/).

-In the end, I gave up on this idea for the simple reason that MicroPython's [`upip`](https://docs.micropython.org/en/latest/reference/packages.html#upip-package-manager) simply doesn't work at this time, on the ESP32 port, and hasn't worked for quite some time (see MicroPython issue [#5543](https://github.com/micropython/micropython/issues/5543), including one comment from me).
+In the end, I gave up on this idea for the simple reason that MicroPython's [`upip`](https://docs.micropython.org/en/latest/reference/packages.html#upip-package-manager) doesn't work at this time, on the ESP32 port, and hasn't worked for quite some time (see MicroPython issue [#5543](https://github.com/micropython/micropython/issues/5543), including one [comment](https://github.com/micropython/micropython/issues/5543#issuecomment-621306525) from me).

 When starting in on this, the difference between a [source distribution](https://docs.python.org/3.7/distutils/sourcedist.html), an egg and a wheel wasn't clear to me (see ["wheel vs egg"](https://packaging.python.org/discussions/wheel-vs-egg/)).
-And I'm not entirely sure that the distinction between a source distribution and an egg is clear in how MicroPython handle things.
+And I'm not entirely sure that the distinction between a source distribution and an egg is clear in how MicroPython handles things.
 The MicroPython documentation says it uses the source distribution format for packaging.
 However it depends on egg related data included in such a distribution.
 It's true that [setuptools](https://setuptools.readthedocs.io/en/latest/) includes egg information in a source distribution.
 However Poetry does not and this appears to be valid.
 It would probably be clearer if `upip` explicitly worked with eggs rather than with source distributions that happen to contain egg related data.

-It took me quite a while to realize that there's a fair degree of mismatch between what Poetry produces and what the MicroPython `upip` package manager.
+It took me quite a while to realize that there's a fair degree of mismatch between what Poetry produces and what the MicroPython `upip` package manager wants to consume.

 Poetry creates a source distribution that contains a `setup.py` but does not contain the egg related data that `upip` wants.
-Poetry has the egg related support it needs for dealing with existing packages, however it only build source distributions (without egg related data) and the newer wheel format.
+Poetry has the egg related support it needs for dealing with existing packages, however it only builds source distributions (without egg related data) and the newer wheel format.

 `upip` depends on [`setuptool.setup`](https://setuptools.readthedocs.io/en/latest/setuptools.html), in your project's `setup.py`, being run with `cmdclass` set to bind `sdist` to the version provided by [`sdist_upip.py`](https://github.com/micropython/micropython-lib/blob/master/sdist_upip.py) (see the [documentation](https://docs.micropython.org/en/latest/reference/packages.html#creating-distribution-packages)).
-This results in a source distribution with a custom compression size and with `setup.py` excluded from the bundle (see [here](https://docs.micropython.org/en/latest/reference/packages.html#distribution-packages).
+This results in a source distribution with a custom compression size and with `setup.py` excluded from the bundle (see [here](https://docs.micropython.org/en/latest/reference/packages.html#distribution-packages) for more details).
 Poetry auto-generates a `setup.py` when building a source distribution and bundles it in with the distribution.
 However the `setup.py` isn't executed at this point (it's only executed later by `pip` when _installing_ the distribution) so it can't affect e.g. the compression or anything else.

 Given all that, let's see how I got to a point where I could create and publish MicroPython compatible packages to PyPI.
 However, if I was doing this again I would create `setup.py` by hand and not introduce Poetry into the mix.